Paul Chappell: Career

 In March 2009, Mayor Rex Parris (Lancaster, California) awarded Chappell the City's Citizen of the Year award for 2008.

 Chappell serves as the president of West Coast Baptist College, a ministry of Lancaster Baptist Church.
 The college offers undergraduate and graduate degrees for individuals seeking a vocation in full-time Christian ministry.
-The college opened in 1995.
-It is a member of the Transnational Association of Christian Colleges and Schools (TRACS) having been approved for Accredited Status on April 18, 2019.
+The college opened in 1995 and remained unaccredited until it gained a membership in the Transnational Association of Christian Colleges and Schools (TRACS), having been approved for Accredited Status on April 18, 2019.

-Chappell’s Daily in the Word radio broadcast is heard five days a week on over one hundred stations across America and in some other countries.
+Chappell’s Daily in the Word radio broadcast airs five days a week on over one hundred stations across America and in some other countries.
 The program began in 1989 as The Sunday Morning Gospel Hour on a local station every Sunday morning.
 In 1992, the program became a daily ministry on a local Christian station and took the name Truth for Today.
 In 2005, the name was changed to Daily in the Word and was coupled with a daily devotional website.

 Chappell has spoken at Bible conferences throughout the United States and around the world.
 He is a Fox News opinion contributor.
 He has been a guest on Todd Starnes syndicated talk radio show on Fox News Radio.
 In light of the COVID-19 Pandemic, Chappell alongside the city of Lancaster, California, and Franklin Graham worked with the charitable organization Samaritan's Purse to establish emergency field hospitals to treat COVID patients.